awslabs/graphstorm/docs/source/graph-construction/gs-processing/gspartition/ec2-clusters.rst

 Setup instances of a cluster .............................
 A cluster contains several instances, each of which runs a GraphStorm Docker container.

-To create such a cluster please follow the :ref:`Environment Setup <setup_docker>`.
-The guide shows you how to build GraphStorm Docker images, and use a Docker container registry, e.g. AWS ECR, to upload the GraphStorm image to an ECR repository and pull it on the instances in the cluster.
+Before creating a cluster, we recommend to follow the :ref:`Environment Setup <setup_docker>`.
+The guide shows you how to build GraphStorm Docker images, and use a Docker container registry, e.g. `AWS ECR<https://docs.aws.amazon.com/ecr/>`_ , to upload the GraphStorm image to an ECR repository and pull it on the instances in the cluster.

 If you can't access a Docker registry from your environment, in **each** instance of the cluster, follow the :ref:`Environment Setup <setup_docker>` description to build a GraphStorm Docker image, and start the image as a container.
-Then exchange the ssh key from inside of one GraphStorm Docker containers to the rest containers in the cluster, i.e., copy the keys from the ``/root/.ssh/id_rsa.pub`` from one container to ``/root/.ssh/authorized_keys`` in containers on all other containers.

 .. note::

-    If you are planning to use **parmetis** algorithm, please prepare your docker container using the following instructions:
+    If you are planning to use **parmetis** algorithm, please prepare your docker image using the following instructions:

     .. code-block:: bash